OpenCilk/infrastructure/DEVELOPER_NOTES.md

 that is, the code in the opencilk-project, cheetah, or productivity-tools repos.
-If you are trying to debug a problem with the OpenCilk system, or if you are conducting research that involves modifying these codebases, these notes may be helpful to you.
+If you are trying to debug a problem with the OpenCilk system, or if you are conducting research that involves modifying these codebases, you may find these notes helpful.

 # Working with LLVM and the OpenCilk compiler

 Because the OpenCilk compiler is based on LLVM, the techniques for working with LLVM can be used to on the OpenCilk compiler as well.
-These notes describe some of those techniques that have proven useful for working with LLVM IR in debugging the OpenCilk compiler.
+These notes describe some of the techniques that have proven useful for working with LLVM IR in debugging the OpenCilk compiler.

 These notes assume that the reader has some basic familiarity with